patrickf2000/patrickf2000.github.io/content/pages/lila-log.md

 The development logs for my Lila compiler and language.

+### 12/20/2020

+I've been exploring and doing a few other things over the past few days, so nothing new until today.

+The biggest thing is that I'm temporarily making the repository private again.
+I started making some breaking changes to the syntax, so I don't want anyone using it just yet until I solidify a few things.
+I will probably post about it because I still intend it to be an open source thing, but until I decide how I want the syntax to go, it will be private.
+The unit tests all pass, but the standard library is basically broken.
+If you're interested, email me.

+I've been writing a lot about the RISC-V work lately, so here's an update on that.
+For the most part, the core integer ISA is all implemented, but the floating-point stuff still needs some work.
+I never thought this would be a huge deal, but RISC-V has no instruction to move data between float registers, so I'm working on a separate layer to optimize that out (specific to RISC-V).
+Since most of RISC-V is working, I'll probably be pausing until I do some of the syntax work, but none of that should affect the architectures.

 ### 12/16/2020

 Yet another big day.
 I ended up more or less taking the day other than a meeting; its been an exhausting semester.
 It may sound weird to some, but these projects are actually a really good way for me to deal with burn out.